mido/mido/README.rst

 * convenient message objects.

-* supports PortMidi, RtMidi and Pygame.
+* supports RtMidi, PortMidi and Pygame.
 New backends are easy to write.

 * full support for all 18 messages defined by the MIDI standard.